 12 With all of this, will you hold yourself back from helping, Lord?

 Will you keep silent and punish us very severely?

 Timothy and Epaphroditus

-25 But I counted it necessary to send to you Epaphroditus, my brother, fellow worker, fellow soldier, and your apostle and servant of my need, 26 since he longed for you all, and was very troubled because you had heard that he was sick.
-27 For indeed he was sick, nearly to death, but God had mercy on him, and not on him only, but on me also, that I might not have sorrow on sorrow.
+25 But I counted it necessary to send to you Epaphroditus, my brother, fellow worker, fellow soldier, and your apostle and minister of my needs, 26 since he longed for all of you, and was very troubled because you had heard that he was sick.
+27 For indeed he was sick, nearly to death, but God had mercy on him, and not on him only, but on me also, that I might not have sorrow upon sorrow.
 28 I have sent him therefore the more diligently, that when you see him again, you may rejoice, and that I may be the less sorrowful.
 29 Receive him therefore in the Lord with all joy, and hold such people in honor, 30 because for the work of Christ he came near to death, risking his life to supply that which was lacking in your service toward me.